surniaulula/wpsso/readme.txt

 <p><strong>WPSSO reads your existing content, plugin and service API data:</strong></p>

 There's no need to manually re-enter descriptions, titles, product information, or re-select images / videos.

 WPSSO can be your only social and search optimization plugin, or combined to improve the structured data of another SEO plugin (like All in One SEO Pack, Jetpack SEO Tools, Rank Math SEO, SEO Ultimate, SEOPress, The SEO Framework, WP Meta SEO, Yoast SEO, and more).

 <p><strong>WPSSO is fast, lightweight, reliable, and coded for performance:</strong></p>

 Tired of slow and buggy SEO plugins?

-Unlike other SEO plugins, WPSSO Core and its add-ons are coded for speed, reliability, and quality assurance, using advanced WordPress caching techniques, theme template validations, media optimization, contextual notices, and much more.
+Unlike other SEO plugins, WPSSO Core and its add-ons are coded for speed, reliability, and quality assurance, using advanced WordPress caching techniques, template validations, media optimization, contextual notices, and much more.

 <h3>Users Love the WPSSO Core Plugin</h3>